Am I Required to File a Form 1099 or Other Information Return?

 - You released someone from paying a debt secured by property or someone abandoned property that was subject to the debt (1099-A) or otherwise forgave their debt to you (1099-C)

 - You made direct sales of at least $5,000 of consumer products to a buyer for resale anywhere other than a permanent retail establishment (1099-MISC)

 You are not required to file information return(s) if any of the following situations apply:

 - You are not engaged in a trade or business.

 - You are engaged in a trade or business and

-- the payment was made to another business that is incorporated, or
+- the payment was made to another business that is incorporated, but was not for medical or legal services or

 Need help?
 If you have questions about information reporting, you may call 1-866-455-7438 (toll-free) or 304-263-8700 (not toll free).
 Persons with a hearing or speech disability with access to TTY/TDD equipment can call 304-579-4827 (not toll free).